-Some FPF policies, deadlines and procedures differ from the College.
-FPF manages all course add, drop and grade option changes in line with the policies of L&S Undergraduate Advising.
+All FPF students belong to the College of Letters and Science at Berkeley.
+Please review the Statement of Student Responsibility for the College of Letters and Science.
+However, FPF and UC Extension manages its core courses, certain policies, deadlines and procedures which differ from the College.
+FPF manages all instructors, course add, drop, incomplete, and grade option changes for its term.
 The College of Letters & Science has no authority to review requests for late adds, drops, incompletes, change of grading option or retroactive actions for courses taken through the Fall Program for Freshmen.
 These requests should be directed to FPF.

-You will enroll in FPF's select classes online through CalCentral.
-FPF students, like continuing students, have two-phase enrollment for the fall semester.
+You will enroll in FPF's core classes online through CalCentral.
+FPF students have two-phase enrollment for the fall semester.
 This is the same two-phase process that you will have for enrolling in spring semester courses.
 Visit our Course Planning page for more information on enrolling in classes.

 Adding and Dropping Classes